VandalByte/grub-tweaks/README.md

 ***
 ## 🔮 [Adding icons for Submenus](https://github.com/VandalByte/grub-tweaks#-topics)

+> [!IMPORTANT]
-> **🔹 NOTE 🔹** *Make sure to make a backup of the following files just to be on the safe side* 😶
+> Make sure to make a backup of the following files just to be on the safe side

+> [!NOTE]
-> **🔹 NOTE 🔹** *This section will not work if you have used GRUB Customizer at all, as it changes around the files used here.
-You will need to uninstall GRUB Customizer and restore your original grub.d files to follow the instructions here.*
+> This section will not work if you have used GRUB Customizer at all, as it changes around the files used here.
+You will need to uninstall GRUB Customizer and restore your original grub.d files to follow the instructions here.

 <p align="left">
   <img width=80% src="https://raw.githubusercontent.com/VandalByte/grub-tweaks/main/media/submenu.png" alt="img" />